 Is there a required waiting period in before a divorce can be granted?

 In North Carolina, both parties must live separate and apart for a minimum of one year before filing for divorce.
 Only after this one-year period is over can either party petition the court for a divorce.

 Will my divorce be granted right away?

-When should I contact a Charlotte divorce lawyer?
+When should I contact a Charlotte divorce attorney?

 Are there exceptions to the one-year separation requirement?